Jim Henson: Transition to the big screen: 1979–1986

-Final years: 1987–1990
+Last years: 1987–1990

 Henson continued creating children's television, such as Fraggle Rock and the animated Muppet Babies.
-He also continued to address darker, more mature themes with the folklore and mythology-oriented show The StoryTeller (1988), which won an Emmy for Outstanding Children's Program.
+He also continued to address darker, more mature themes with the folklore and mythology-oriented show The Storyteller (1988), which won an Emmy for Outstanding Children's Program.
 The next year, he returned to television with The Jim Henson Hour, which mixed lighthearted Muppet fare with more risqué material.
 It was critically well-received and won him another Emmy for Outstanding Directing in a Variety or Music Program, but it was canceled after 12 episodes due to poor ratings.
 Henson blamed its failure on NBC's constant rescheduling.

-In late 1989, Henson entered into negotiations to sell his company to The Walt Disney Company for almost $150 million, hoping that he would "be able to spend a lot more of my time on the creative side of things" with Disney handling business matters.
+In late 1989, Henson entered into negotiations to sell his company and characters (excluding those from Sesame Street) to The Walt Disney Company for almost $150 million, hoping that he would "be able to spend a lot more of my time on the creative side of things" with Disney handling business matters.
 By 1990, he had completed production on the television special The Muppets at Walt Disney World and the Disney-MGM Studios attraction Muppet*Vision 3D and he was developing film ideas and a television series entitled Muppet High.

 Personal life

-Henson married Jane Nebel in 1959 and their children are Lisa (b.
-1960), Cheryl (b.
-1961), Brian (b.
-1963), John (1965–2014), and Heather (b.
-1970).
-Henson and his wife separated in 1986, although they remained close for the rest of his life.
-Jane said that Jim was so involved with his work that he had very little time to spend with her or their children.
-All five of his children began working with Muppets at an early age, partly because "one of the best ways of being around him was to work with him", according to Cheryl.
+Henson and fellow puppeteer Jane Nebel were married on May 28, 1959, in a small ceremony at Jane's family home.
+They had five children: Lisa (born 1960), Cheryl (born 1961), Brian (born 1963), John (1965–2014), and Heather Henson (born 1970).
+Henson and his wife legally separated in 1986, but never divorced.
+While he had a few short relationships with other women, he remained close to Jane for the rest of his life.
+Jane said that Henson was so involved with his work that he had very little time to spend with her or their children.
+His children began working with Muppets at an early age, partly because "one of the best ways of being around [Jim] was to work with him", according to Cheryl.

 Henson was a strong supporter of the civil rights movement.